Case Studies of Having Helped Leaders and Organizations

 - PROBLEM: Aging facilities infrastructure, insufficiently skilled operatives, deprecated preventative maintenance routines, and increased tenant customization requests had created significant building infrastructure risk and exposure for this Class-A facility.
 But prior requests for additional personnel and project funding were rejected as unnecessary and expensive.

-- APPROACH: Assisted Director of Infrastructure in how to identify and properly articulate – in specific business terms – current operational risks, and their short- and long-term impact; near-term operational risks, and their short- and long-term impact; optimal, and minimally-required, mitigation needs; related department restructuring with recommended personnel-change timeline; financial implications with options for funding; and a thorough assessment of the business and operational risks and financial implications of inaction or deferring the decision to proceed.
+- APPROACH: Assisted Director of Infrastructure, and staff, in how to identify and properly articulate – in specific business terms – current operational risks, and their short- and long-term impact; near-term operational risks, and their short- and long-term impact; optimal, and minimally-required, mitigation needs; related department restructuring with recommended personnel-change timeline; financial implications with options for funding; and a thorough assessment of the business and operational risks and financial implications of inaction or deferring the decision to proceed.

 - RESULTS: Increased ability to crisply articulate the business justifications for their requests, think more quickly in real-time, and ask meaningful and important follow-up questions, in the moment.

 ↠ ‘Micro Leadership Lessons’ and ‘Deep Dive’ Q&A Sessions ↞

 Interactive Forums for Leaders Who Aren’t Getting What They Need from Other Leadership Training Programs